drvinhhoang/drvinhhoang/README.md

 <img src="Images/bigheadimage.jpg" width="1000" >

 Hi there, I'm Vinh, I'm currently a doctor, being on the journey to becoming an iOS developer.
 It's a rough path but also intriguing.

   Since long ago, I know that my true calling is to become a programmer.
 But I didn't have the courage to pursue it.

   After years of working as a doctor, there was something still missing inside me, I knew I have to make the decision.
 Finally, I made it, that's why I'm being here.
 I made a promise to myself.
-I will never waste any seconds of my life again.
+I will never waste any seconds of my life.
 I will put everything into learning programming, and live the life I've always wanted.
 After all, there's only one life and there's only one chance to live it.
 When I grow old and look back on my life, I don't want to regret it because of not making the decision.

 ### Some of my projects: